ammaralzeno/procurement-evaluator/README.md

-# Analyze evaluation models with an LLM algorithm
+# Analyze evaluation models with an multistep LLM-algorithm

-This project allows you to analyze evaluation models and calculate different bid prices on them, using a Large Language Model (LLM) algorithm.
-It consists of a Python FastAPI backend and a React/Typescript frontend.
-It works for the majority of procurement documents that include an evaluation model (in one file).
+This project allows you to analyze evaluation models and calculate different bid prices on them, using a multistep LLM-algorithm.
+It works for the majority of procurement documents in Sweden that include an evaluation model (in one file).

 ## Future Work